 Online Dating: Ratings of Sources

 The editors of AskMen.com have compiled one of the most thorough guides to online dating sites on the web.
-They rank 10 mainstream sites, 17 apps, several adult, ethnic, religious and senior dating sites.
+They rank 10 mainstream sites, 16 apps, and several adult, ethnic, religious and senior dating sites.
 Sites and apps are thoroughly reviewed and ranked on a 10-point scale based on scores for value, member quality, ease of use, customer satisfaction and safety.

 Wilson ranks five mainstream online dating sites on a 5-star scale based on first-hand testing.
 He details each site's sign-up process, profiles, unique features, communication methods and any premium extras.
 Reviews also include another PCMag.com editor's personal experiences with each site, including dates resulting from each service.